🇺🇸 United States (+1)

 NANPA-based carrier lookup for US phone numbers

-Veriphone validates US numbers against the North American Numbering Plan (NANP) and resolves the originally allocated carrier and line type using NANPA datasets.
-This is a static-data lookup — no live HLR query — which is exactly why it's sub-20ms and costs a fraction of a cent per call instead of the multi-cent pricing that live HLR services charge.
+Veriphone validates US numbers against the North American Numbering Plan (NANP) and resolves the carrier and line type using NANPA datasets, down to pooled thousands-blocks.
+Standard lookups are served entirely from this data — which is exactly why they're sub-20ms and cost a fraction of a cent per call.
+When your workflow needs the carrier serving a number today, add mode=current: Veriphone resolves it from national portability registries.

 The response includes validity, the carrier to which the number was originally assigned, line type (mobile, landline, or VoIP), area code region, and E.164 formatting.
 The line_type field is useful for TCPA filtering and SMS-routing decisions — US regulations prohibit SMS marketing to landlines without separate consent.
 Important context below on how porting affects this.